 Instead, true freedom is found as we live according to life in the Holy Spirit (Galatians 5:16).
 Having accountability has played a large role in tuning my spirit to help me be more in tuned to the Holy Spirit.

 Formal & Informal Accountability

-Informally, this type of accountability can happen when a body of believers comes together regularly in worship and small group study.
+Informally, this type of accountability happens when a body of believers comes together regularly in worship and small group study.
 It can also happen when a group of runners gather every Saturday morning for their “long runs.”
 In a more formal sense, the idea of an accountability partner provides a unique way to be encouraged on a more intimate level.

-- Connecting often.
+- Connect often.
 In our busy culture, meeting face-to-face regularly can be a struggle.
 Fortunately, that same culture gives a multitude of ways to connect in between face-to-face meetings.
 Blogs, email, Facebook, and Twitter provide unique ways to connect with others.
 The truth that No Man Is An Island holds true more today than ever.

 - Are teachable.
 When I taught college English classes years ago, most students wanted to learn at least to some extent.
 A few students wanted to get a passing grade without learning, though.
 This isn’t possible in college, and it’s not possible in life, either.
 In order to move toward excellence, one must be willing to learn from others.
 (Proverbs 23:12)

 - Are transparent.
 This does not necessarily mean airing one’s dirty laundry, but it does mean an honesty that cultivates true accountability.
 I have been in what I thought was an accountability relationship where the other person was not teachable or completely transparent, and I discovered that not only was I wasting my time but “casting pearls to swine” too (Matthew 7:6).